2026 Tax Guide

 Can DoorDash drivers deduct mileage on taxes?

 Yes!
-As an independent contractor, you can deduct business mileage at 72.5 cents per mile (2024 rate).
+As an independent contractor, you can deduct business mileage at $0.725 per mile (the 2026 IRS standard mileage rate).
 This includes miles driven to restaurants, to customers, and between deliveries.

 What miles can I deduct as a DoorDash driver?